carloscaverobarca/todo-api/README.md

 # Context

 The software allows managing a TODO list of tasks secured by user/password.
 It also allows completing and removing the activities already done.
+It includes
+Travis CI and Codecov.

 # Description